pedroassumpcao/incident/README.md

 ## Proof of Concept

-To make sure the ideas are aligned with the goals and pillars, and before any major effort, a *Proof of Concept* was created to exercise some concepts.

 The POC domain is a *bank account* that allow two commands, to *open an account* and to *deposit money into an account*.
-If the commands can be executd, based on the aggregate business logic, the events are stored and broadcasted to an event handler that will project them.
-Follow some *IEx* examples to demonstrate how the pieces tie together:
+If the commands can be executed, based on the aggregate business logic, the events are stored and broadcasted to an event handler that will project them.
+In `iex`:

 ```elixir
 # Create a command to open an account